There are instructions for other platforms linked from the get the code page.

 Are you a Google employee?
 See go/building-chrome-win instead.

-As of September, 2017 (R503915) Chromium requires Visual Studio 2017 update 3.2 with the 15063 (Creators Update) Windows SDK or later to build.
+As of September, 2017 (R503915) Chromium requires Visual Studio 2017 update 3.x to build.
+The clang-cl compiler is used but Visual Studio's header files, libraries, and some tools are required.
 Visual Studio Community Edition should work if its license is appropriate for you.
 You must install the “Desktop development with C++” component and the “MFC and ATL support” sub-component.
 This can be done from the command line by passing these arguments to the Visual Studio installer that you download:

 --add Microsoft.VisualStudio.Workload.NativeDesktop --add Microsoft.VisualStudio.Component.VC.ATLMFC --includeRecommended

-If the Windows 10 SDK was installed via the Visual Studio installer, the Debugging Tools can be installed by going to: Control Panel → Programs → Programs and Features → Select the “Windows Software Development Kit” → Change → Change → Check “Debugging Tools For Windows” → Change.
+The SDK Debugging Tools must also be installed.
+If the Windows 10 SDK was installed via the Visual Studio installer, then they can be installed by going to: Control Panel → Programs → Programs and Features → Select the “Windows Software Development Kit” → Change → Change → Check “Debugging Tools For Windows” → Change.
 Or, you can download the standalone SDK installer and use it to install the Debugging Tools.

 Download the depot_tools bundle and extract it somewhere.

 Add depot_tools to the start of your PATH (must be ahead of any installs of Python).
 Assuming you unzipped the bundle to C:\src\depot_tools, open:

 Control Panel → System and Security → System → Advanced system settings

 If you have Administrator access, Modify the PATH system variable and put

 C:\src\depot_tools at the front (or at least in front of any directory that might already have a copy of Python or Git).